Hudson Headwaters Health Network Visa Sponsorship Jobs USA

 - Demonstrate proper medication and vaccine management processes.

-- Reconcile the medication list and prepare prescription renewals.
+- Reconcile the medication list and prepares prescription renewals.

 - Demonstrate complete, accurate, and timely documentation in the electronic medical record.

-- Initiate patient and family education plan that meets the needs of the patient.
+- Reinforce patient and family education plans that meet the needs of the patient.

 - Perform ordered point of care testing (CLIA), including specimen collection, and proper documentation.